manishkumar8312/my-portfolio/README.md

 # React Portfolio Website

-A fully responsive personal portfolio website built with React.js.
+A fully responsive and modern personal portfolio website built with React.js.
-This project focuses on clean architecture, reusable components, and modern frontend development practices.
-It serves as a central place to showcase my work, experience, and skill set.
+This project follows clean architecture principles, encourages component reusability, and demonstrates best practices in frontend development.
+It serves as a central place to showcase my work, experience, and skills.

 ---